Celebrating The Legacy of Caring Communities

 A successful evaluation of Walbridge Caring Communities Program resulted in the expansion of the program sites from 1 to 20 sites across the city of St. Louis; over a thirteen year period.
 Delegates and representatives from all over the world visited Walbridge Caring Communities; across the United States, some from Amsterdam and also Israeli.
 "So I kept everything packed up with a dream that the resources would be available to future generations.
 For this to be happening is a dream come true" Banks stated.

-History of Expansion - St. Louis Caring Communities
+Welcome to St. Louis Caring Communities Blog.